apache/datasketches-website/docs/TheChallenge.md

 ### Most Frequent Queries
 * The most frequently purchased Song Titles

-### Join Queries
-* For all users that purchased Apps, what is the average number of Items viewed ...

 This all sounds pretty "ho-hum".
 However, and fortunately for you, your company has become wildly successful and both the web logs and financial transactions log consist of billions of records per day.